 - Jeff Dunham's puppet Bubba J is a cross-eyed redneck that doesn't know or care about much other than drinking beer.
 Naturally, the entire routine is about how stupid he is.

 - This is one of the tropes that fuels the "blue collar comedy" of comedians like Jeff Foxworthy and Larry the Cable Guy, though it's less about making fun of rural people as it is making light of rural stereotypes.
 (And since the comedians in question are rednecks themselves, this allows them to make fun of themselves and their families.)

-- Lil i Put: Świętopełk "shepherd of the dodo birds" is a Polish variant.
-You are never sure what he is going say next is some type of simpleton wisdom or (more often) total gibberish.
+- Lil i Put: Świętopełk (meaning "shepherd of the dodo birds") is a Polish variant.
+You're never sure what he's going say next, whether it's some type of simpleton wisdom or (more often) total gibberish.

 - Preacher has a family of one-eyed inbred hillbillies who are among the most kind-hearted.
-The others are definitely in the Hillbilly Horror genre, including a trio of cave-dwelling cannibals and a compulsive rapist of Anything That Moves (and some things that don't, including a birthday cake).
+The others are definitely in the Hillbilly Horrors genre, including a trio of cave-dwelling cannibals and a compulsive rapist of anything that moves (and some things that don't, including a birthday cake).

 Garfield: The man's whipping a tractor!